 From animals and beaches to its people and guides, our experts detail the best of Costa Rica.
 If you need another reason to visit Costa Rica, read this list.
-View our full selection of Costa Rica small ship cruises and wilderness adventures.
+View our full selection of Costa Rica vacations.

 Costa Rica is home to an astounding array of wildlife, which is protected in a well-established system of national parks and reserves.
 Monkeys, sloths, iguanas and crocodiles get much of the attention and can be a highlight of any Costa Rica wilderness tour.
 Take time to look a little closer and another world is revealed.
 Colorful poison dart frogs and endlessly busy leafcutter ants scurry along the jungle floor.
 Costa Rica is also a birder’s paradise and even casual observers will delight in finding toucans, macaws and quetzals.
 Venture off shore and you can find colorful fish, sea turtles, dolphins and whales.
 We recommend you travel with an expert naturalist guide on a tour designed to venture off the beaten path and away from tourist crowds and you are sure to find an abundance of wonderful wildlife.